 So apart from features, what do manufacturers want in an ERP?
 The Aberdeen Group discovered ease of use at the top of the list and customization by industry on the bottom.
 Here’s a look at the full range of what companies want:

-But despite the desire for an industry specific solution, it’s clear that manufacturing companies need an ERP that was built with manufacturing in mind.
+But despite the desire for an industry specific solution, it’s clear that manufacturing companies need an eCommerce ERP integration that was built with manufacturing in mind.

 Best ERP for Manufacturing is Made for Manufacturing